guihongwan/guihongwan.github.io/_posts/2018-10-18-Concepts of Inductive Logic Programming.md

 c is more general than c' if $c \vDash c'$

 $\theta$-subsumption introduces a lattice on the set of reduced clauses: this enables ILP systems to prune large parts of the search space.
-$\theta$-subsumption also provdes the basis for clause construction by to-down searching of refinement graphs and bounding the search of refinement graphs from below by using a bottom clause.
+$\theta$-subsumption also provdes the basis for clause construction by top-down searching of refinement graphs and bounding the search of refinement graphs from below by using a bottom clause.

 ### Searching the space of clauses
 $\textbf{A top-down manner}$: from general to specific hypotheses, using a $\theta$-subsumption-based specialization operator(a refinement operator).